empathiCH/empathiCH.github.io/index.md

 ## Last year's workshop

-The website with the organizors, information, and accepted papers of last years workshop can be found [here](/2022/).
+The website with the organizers, information, and accepted papers of last years workshop can be found [here](/2022/).

 ## Format of the workshop